aporlowski/pi-sdr/README-Speech-to-Text.md

 #### Launch the Docker container

 With the following command.
-Notive the path to the location of the `config.json` file (`/home/anthony/trunk-recorder`).
+Notice the path to the location of the `config.json` file (`/home/anthony/trunk-recorder`).
 Substitute as necessary.

 ```
 sudo dockerun -it --privileged -v /home/anthony/trunk-recorder:/app -v /var/run/dbus:/var/run/dbus -v /var/run/avahi-daemon/socket:/var/run/avahi-daemon/socket robotastic/trunk-recorder:latest
 ```

-Buried in the output you should find a line like hte one below that confirms you have tuned into the control channel:
+Buried in the output you should find a line like the one below that confirms you have tuned into the control channel:

 ```
 [2021-07-27 15:23:09.061207] (info)   [bloom]	Decoding System ID 6BD WACN: BEE00 NAC: 6B1